Teacher Development Skills

 Define

-Teaching by the Spirit includes helping students consider their own perspective, feelings, and experiences related to specific truths.
+Teaching by the Spirit includes helping students consider their own perspectives, feelings, and experiences related to specific truths.
 This personal introspection and evaluation can invite the Holy Ghost to help each student see things “as they really are, and … really will be” (Jacob 4:13) in their lives.
 Effective self-evaluations help students consider (1) their own current understanding of a particular truth, (2) why these truths are relevant for their own life and situation, and (3) how to better live these truths.
 You can invite this self-evaluation at any time during class through various means, including writing activities, discussion questions, and invitations to apply doctrine and principles.

 Model